Olcaytp/AngularUdemyAssignments/Readme.md

   Adding Logout
   Adding an Auth Guard

 # Section:21 Dynamic Components - What We Learned ?
-Related with =>
+Related with => BasicCourseProject

 Adding an Alert Modal Component
  Using ngIf
  Creating a Component Programmatically
  Understanding entryComponents

+ # Section:22 Angular Modules & Optimizing Angular App - What We Learned ?
+Related with => BasicCourseProject

+ What are Modules?
+ Analyzing the AppModule
+ Splitting Modules Correctly
+ Adding an Auth Feature Module
+ Understanding Lazy Loading
+Preloading Lazy-Loaded Code
+Loading Services Differently

+# Section:23 Deploying an Angular App - What We Learned ?
+Related with => BasicCourseProject